 With AWS RoboMaker, there are no upfront charges and you only pay for the AWS resources you use.
-You will be billed separately for each RoboMaker capability and use of AWS services provided through RoboMaker, including RoboMaker WorldForge, RoboMaker simulation run, RoboMaker fleet management, cloud extensions for ROS (Robot Operating System), and RoboMaker development environment.
+You will be billed separately for each RoboMaker capability and use of AWS services provided through RoboMaker, including RoboMaker WorldForge, RoboMaker simulation run, RoboMaker application deployment, cloud extensions for ROS (Robot Operating System), and RoboMaker development environment.

 With RoboMaker WorldForge, you only pay for what you use.
 There are no resources to manage and no upfront costs.
 You can use RoboMaker WorldForge to generate a world (including the 3D assets) for use with RoboMaker Simulation run, and optionally export the world to your Amazon S3 bucket for use with other applications and services.
 You are charged a flat rate for each world that you generate and a flat rate for each world that you export.

 Standard Amazon S3 storage rates apply if you export a world to your Amazon S3 bucket.
 Please see the Amazon S3 Pricing page for more details.

 You want to use RoboMaker WorldForge to generate 50 worlds a month for regression testing of your robot’s navigation stack in RoboMaker simulation run.
 You plan to export 10% of the generated worlds to your Amazon S3 bucket for tuning and configuration with your Simulation Application.